 About Sun Country.

-Since then, Sun Country moved to all 737 fleet and started expanding operations on the mainland, and to Mexico.
+Since then, Sun Country moved to an all 737 fleet and started expanding operations on the mainland, and to Mexico.
 It suffered yet another bankruptcy and financial fraud.
 Since emerging from bankruptcy in 2011, the company has expanded and generally thrived.

 In July 2017, Jude Bricker was appointed president and CEO of Sun Country.
 In December, they announced that the company was being sold by its current owners to Apollo Global Management.
 Sun Country is the largest privately owned airline in the United States, currently serving 2.5 million passengers yearly.